SiddhaK17/Python-CLI-Project-Collection/README.md

 | ✊ `rock-paper-scissors` | A command line version of the iconic Rock-Paper-Scissors game.
 Uses conditionals and randomness to simulate gameplay between the user and the computer.
 A concise example of decision making logic. |
 | 🧷 `secure-password-generator` | A secure password generator that creates randomized passwords based on user preferences for length, symbols, numbers, and characters.
 Reinforces list operations, randomness, and user input handling. |

+---
 > 🚀🔧 All projects are beginner to intermediate level and are designed to be modular, cleanly structured, and easy to extend.
 More projects will be added in the future as part of ongoing learning and portfolio development.

 ---

 ## 🎯✨ Purpose & Learning Goals

-This repository is a curated collection of Command-Line Interface (CLI) mini-projects created to solidify my Python programming skills through hands-on development and real-world application logic.
+This repository is a curated collection of Command-Line Interface (CLI) mini-projects created to solidify my Python programming skills through hands on development and real world application logic.
 Each project is crafted with the goal of progressing from foundational concepts to more structured, modular, and maintainable code.

 ### 🚀 Why This Repository Exists